 E Cigarette Smoking or Vaping, what to expect?

-This is a great post from bghouse, a list of what you may experiance as you switch from tobbaco to e-smokin/Vaping
+This post a quite dated but still relevant.
+Post from bghouse, a list of what you may experience as you switch from tobacco to e-smoking/Vaping

 I thought it could be great if we compiled a list of common symptoms you've all gone through when switching to e-smoking.
 This would really help some of us newer e-smokers when trying to determine if we are experiencing things that would be considered relatively "normal symptoms" or something more.